AGTTeam/AGTTSite/content/blog/0024.2021-10-31-monopri-patch-release/en.md

 *   [Download the Patch](/monopri)
 *   [Game Trailer](https://youtu.be/NWseRuFc6TI)

 **Love Soul Eater games?**
 Why not also check out our English patches for [Medusa’s Plot](/medusa) (NDS) and [Battle Resonance](/resonance) (PS2/PSP)?

+**Have any questions or issues?**
+Please read the [Patch Guide](/monopri/guide/wii) before asking!

 **Want to get in touch?**
-Join our [discord server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!
+Join our [Discord Server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!